Invites for NewmanFest have now been sent...applicants check your emails!

 In 2009 we saw the addition of the St Cecilia Building and St Augustine’s Building in 2010, which was renovated and refurbished to house classrooms, drama/dance studios, as well as the original sports facilities.

-2015 saw the addition of yet another new building in the form of St Frances, which opened in September, which is home to new classrooms as well as Open Learning Centres, Seminar rooms and a Mango Bean Coffee shop with social space.
+2015 saw the addition of yet another new building in the form of St Francis, which opened in September, which is home to new classrooms as well as Open Learning Centres, Seminar rooms complete with Quiet Study space and Student Advice Hub.

 Facilities available to hire include: